 Always slice your fish when it’s Raw.

-– Much easier to make perfect, sharp cut slices than slicing after the fish is cooked and falls apart.
+– It is much easier to make perfect, sharp-cut slices than slicing after the fish is cooked and falls apart.

 – You get a much tastier slice of fish since you season it on all sides.

 - 2+ pounds Salmon fillets

 - 3 Tbsp.
 Teriyaki Sauce

 - 2 cloves garlic minced or 1 Tbsp.
 Garlic powder

 - 2 Tbsp.
 Lemon Juice

 - Sesame Seeds

 Slice Salmon into portion size.